unaiur/home-assistant.io/source/_integrations/maxcube.markdown

     type: integer
     default: 62910
   scan_interval:
-    description: The update interval in seconds
+    description: The update interval in seconds.
+It also determines the connection mode: when configured to 300 or less, it uses a persistent connection.
     required: false
     type: integer
     default: 300